Breathtaking Beauty: Wangi Falls in Litchfield National Park

 Wangi Falls Camping

 Camping is available all throughout Litchfield National Park.
 The closest campground to Wangi Falls is Wangi Falls Campground.
 At the Wangi Falls Campground, you can find hot showers, flushing toilets, garbage bins, picnic tables, cooking and cleaning facilities, BBQs, fresh water, a public payphone, a cafe, and wifi.
 Make sure to book the campground in advance at the Northern Territory’s website.
 Some other campgrounds inside Litchfield National Park are Florence Falls 2WD/4WD Campground, Walker Creek Campground, Surprise Creek Campground, and Tjaynera Falls/Sandy Creek Campground.
 You can find the full round up here.
-Campsites outside of Litchfield National Park include Pandanus on Litchfield, Top End Safari Camp, Batchelor Holiday Park and Banyan Tree.
+Campsites outside of Litchfield National Park include Pandanus on Litchfield, Batchelor Holiday Park and Banyan Tree.

 Darwin is 130km away from Wangi Falls, which is about a 1.5 hour drive.
 There are plenty of sleeping options available on Airbnb in the Darwin area.
 If you’d prefer to stay indoors, you can stay at the Litchfield Tourist Park, just outside the Litchfield National Park boundary in Batchelor.